jrucho/schwung-twinsampler/README.md

 ### Overwrite Existing Session
 * **Press Shift + Copy** to open the save menu.
 * Select the target session name: Use K1 / K2 to enter the same name manually, or
-* Highlight an existing session and **press Copy** to load its name into the name field.
+* Highlight an existing session and **press Copy** to load its name into the name field. (not working right now, feature coming soon)
 * **Press Shift + Copy** again to save over that session.

 ---